hashchat-xyz/hashchat-app/README.md

-# Original README from create-react-app world
+# Original README from webpack template

 # Basic Webpack template for Self.ID with TypeScript